BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Cannot decide between The Odin Project and freeCodeCamp.
 I think I might use the former for when I want to passively consume content like articles and videos, and the latter when I need to get in my hour of coding for the day.
 Trying to keep notes in a Google Drive doc.
 It is slowing me down but I assume the writing process is helping me learn better.
 Watched an [interesting take](https://www.youtube.com/watch?v=dhhdfoPiY0U) on rapid learning from @theXSSrat on Twitter.
 Much the same way that I rushed the landing page project yesterday, I am now wondering about the trade-off between perfectionism (e.g. in taking notes on every small detail I learn) and just doing all the things ASAP so I can move to more advanced stages.
 Not sure where I stand.
 JavaScript has a lot of quirks I might need to know, but I just spent over an hour taking notes on variable assignment alone and that might not be the most productive use of my time.

 **Link(s) to work:** [freeCodeCamp profile](https://www.freecodecamp.org/brendangasparin)

+### Day 13: September 22, 2021

+**Today's Progress:** Made a ROT13 converter with JavaScript and a HTML form.
+Worked through JavaScript material about strings and arrays on freeCodeCamp.

+**Thoughts:** Sleep schedule is upside down, nocturnal, because I am up all night reading and watching videos and doing code and Twitter.
+The #100DaysOfCode challenge is taking its toll on my sleep schedule, but I do not want to stop.
+Last night I stayed up all night coding, and then switched to [PicoCTF](https://picoctf.org) to wind down, but ended up coding the ROT13 Converter at 4am to help with a challenge (and because I'd rather write websites than get CTF flags, I guess).
+I am writing this log entry at 4:30am on the 23rd September after a similar bout of coding on freeCodeCamp.
+Seriously considering trying to stay awake all day to reset my sleep schedule.
+If I do, then Day 13 and 14 are going to merge into one weird long stretch of coding and sleep deprivation.

+**Link(s) to work:** [ROT13 Converter](https://brendangasparin.github.io/rot13-js/)